 When a child is enjoying play or free time, they are easily frustrated when interrupted.
 Give them an advanced warning before interrupting them.

 For example, tell them they have 10 more minutes to play before dinner or bedtime.
 This helps them to prepare – mentally – for a break in their joyful activity.

 Teach your child how to resolve conflicts

-Whether you are for or against caning, there is no one perfect parenting way.
+Whether you are for or against caning, there is no perfect parenting way.
 All parents use a multitude of approaches with their children.
 Not only is each child different, but children will also react to each approach differently.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.

 Want to be heard 👂 and seen 👀 by over 100,000 parents in Singapore?
 We can help!
 Leave your contact here and we’ll be in touch.